elf4j/elf4j-provider/README.md

 * Standard Streams Output Only

-  Thoughts of having only the standard streams output include the 80/20 principle, for one.
-Secondly, no matter the application is hosted on-prem or in Cloud, it's nowadays trivial to forward standard streams (stdout/stderr) as a data source to other destinations than the Console, e.g. files or other types of central repositories.
-This is usually done by system-level data collector agents - Fluentd/Fluent Bit, ELK, DataDog, and New Relic, to name a few - and no longer a concern of application-level logging.
+  Whether an application is hosted on-prem or in Cloud, it's trivial, as a system-level operation, to forward the standard streams (stdout/stderr) as a data source to other destinations than the Console.
+Those destinations include files and other types of central repositories.
+This is usually done by system-level data collector agents nowadays - Fluentd/Fluent Bit, ELK, DataDog, and New Relic, to name a few - and no longer a concern of application-level logging.

 * Logging Format Patterns Including JSON